IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 FCE         Firm Capacity Equivalent (amount of reliable, always-available generation capacity that would provide the same level of system reliability as the resource being evaluated)
 FHU         Fuel Heating Unit (Fuel to Heat: consumes any fuel other than hydrogen to produce heat, e.g., biomass/natural gas/oil boiler)
-GEP         Generation Expansion Planning mFRR        Manual Frequency Restoration Reserve (also tertiary reserve) helps to restore the required grid frequency of 50 Hz.
+GEP         Generation Expansion Planning mFRR        Manual Frequency Restoration Reserve (a.k.a. tertiary reserve) helps to restore the required grid frequency of 50 Hz.
 It must be fully deployable after 12.5 minutes and has a minimum duration period of 5 minutes
 H2          Hydrogen
 HHU         Hydrogen Heating unit (Hydrogen to Heat: consumes hydrogen to produce heat) HNS         Hydrogen Not Served